skip to Main Content

 Titus 1:5: “This is why I left you in Crete, so that you might put what remained into order, and appoint elders in every town as I directed you.”

 • Exegetical Argument: Paul’s instruction to Titus is not a suggestion; it is a command to complete an essential task.
-The phrase “in every town” establishes the norm: every local church was to be led by a plurality of appointed elders.
+The phrase “in every town” establishes the norm: every local assembly was to be led by a plurality of appointed elders.
 A gathering without such appointed elders is, by this apostolic standard, incomplete and “out of order.”

 Scriptural Foundation 2: The Non-Negotiable Qualifications for Elders

 1 Timothy 3:1-7: “The saying is trustworthy: If anyone aspires to the office of overseer, he desires a noble task.
 Therefore an overseer must be above reproach, the husband of one wife, sober-minded, self-controlled, respectable, hospitable, able to teach, not a drunkard, not violent but gentle, not quarrelsome, not a lover of money.
-He must manage his own household well, with all dignity keeping his children submissive, for if someone does not know how to manage his own household, how will he care for God’s church?
+He must manage his own household well, with all dignity keeping his children submissive, for if someone does not know how to manage his own household, how will he care for God’s church (assembly)?
 He must not be a recent convert, or he may become puffed up with conceit and fall into the condemnation of the devil.
 Moreover, he must be well thought of by outsiders, so that he may not fall into disgrace, into a snare of the devil.”

-• Exegetical Argument: God, not man, sets the standard for church leadership.
+• Exegetical Argument: God, not man, sets the standard for assembly leadership.
 These qualifications are comprehensive, focusing on proven character (“above reproach,” “manage his own household“) and spiritual maturity (“able to teach,” “not a recent convert“).
 This list is a divine filter.
 A man who simply “volunteers” or is “voted in” without meeting these specific criteria is holding an office Scripture does not authorize him to hold.
 His authority derives from his conformity to God’s standard, not from a popularity contest.

 Scriptural Foundation 3: Authority is Recognized, Not Seized

-• Exegetical Argument: The initiative for appointing elders came from the apostolic founders of the church (Paul and Barnabas), not from the congregation itself.
+• Exegetical Argument: The initiative for appointing elders came from the apostolic founders of the assembly (Paul and Barnabas), not from the congregation itself.
 This appointment was done with solemn prayer and fasting, recognizing that the choice of leaders is a weighty spiritual matter delegated to the Lord.
 This contrasts sharply with a modern group where a person simply assumes leadership or is elected by a vote of unequipped believers.

 Conclusion for Part 1: An online group or any other gathering that functions without biblically qualified elders appointed according to this pattern is, by the New Testament definition, a Bible study or fellowship group.
-It is a valuable part of Christian fellowship but lacks the authority structure of a duly constituted local church.
+It is a valuable part of Christian fellowship but lacks the authority structure of a duly constituted local assembly (ekklesia).

 Part 2: The Lord’s Supper: A Covenant Meal for a Covenanted Assembly